Build a Mall – Complete Guide (Costs, Construction & Financing)December 24, 2019

 How Much Does It Cost to Build a Mall?

 It’s not cheap to build a mall.
 The national average is $24.9 million for a medium-sized shopping mall, not including land purchase and clearing.
-To build a mall, demolition may be necessary, and this will add to total cost.
-Typically, this is a mall with four anchor stores, two floors, and 56,000 square feet.
-Naturally, mall sizes and costs vary greatly according to size, site conditions, construction techniques, tenants, amenities, and location.
-Mall construction requires the participation of an owner/developer, architects, general contractor, and subcontractors.
-Here are some facts relating to cost:
+To build a mall, demolition may be necessary, and this will add significantly to the total cost.

-- Average construction costs are $442 per square foot (sf), although costs range from $225 to $450 per sf.
-Obviously, this cost assumes that labor belongs to unions without mob control.
+The average construction costs are $442 per square foot, although costs range from $225 to $450 per square foot.
+These cost estimates assume that labor belongs to unions without mob control.

 Breakdown of Costs

-To figure how much does it cost to build a mall, you will have to account for the following types of costs:
+To calculate “How much does it cost to build a mall?”, account for the following types of typical costs:

 - Acoustic ceilings, suspended